Home Health & WellnessVitality Over 60: 8 Ideas on How to Maintain a Healthy, Active Lifestyle in Your Golden Years

 3. Get Enough Sleep

-Quality sleep is essential for maintaining physical and mental well-being.
-In your 60s, sleep patterns may change, but it’s still important to prioritize getting enough restful sleep each night.
-Aim for 7-8 hours of sleep, and try to maintain a consistent sleep schedule.
+Good sleep is important for both your physical health and mental health.
+When you’re in your 60s, sleep may become even more difficult, but at this stage of life it’s no less important to ensure that you’re getting enough good-quality sleep each night.
+Plan for 7-8 hours of sleep and keep to a sleep rhythm.

 4. Engage in Social Activities